-Their real estate portfolio covers much of the West Coast of the U.S. and includes a single office building.
+The company’s real estate portfolio covers much of the West Coast with 250 apartment complexes and 60,500 apartment units.

 After the acquisition of BRE properties in 2014, the company was officially added to the S&P 500.

-Essex has now reached a market cap of $20.82 billion.
+Thanks to such expansion, Essex now has a market cap of $22.19 billion.

 Independence Realty Trust (NYSE: IRT)

-Independence Realty Trust (IRT) is based in Philadelphia, Pennsylvania, but owns multifamily properties throughout the United States.
+Independence Realty Trust is based in Philadelphia, Pennsylvania, owning multifamily properties throughout the United States.

-Most of their properties are in growing markets in the southeastern United States cities like Atlanta, Raleigh, and Tampa.
+Most of its properties are in growing markets in southeastern United States cities like Atlanta, Raleigh, and Tampa.

 Instead of focusing on newer properties, IRT has balanced its portfolio with a number of older properties that it can renovate.

-The company also focused on acquiring properties with a very stable tenant base, helping it survive the harsh market conditions of 2020.
+The company also focuses on acquiring properties with a very stable tenant base, helping it survive even when the market is down.